 Cauldrons are handy items for burning things, like incense and herbs.
 This is one of the reasons it is one of the most common altar tools.

 Put an incense charcoal in the bottom, and sprinkle the herbs and powders onto it for very pagan incense.

 (Caution is required when burning anything, of course.
 Cast iron on legs, if made properly, will keep the heat from the surface it's standing on, but check to make sure.
 Also be aware of anything flammable nearby or above the cauldron - particularly sleeves and hair!)

 Cauldrons can also be used to hold "witches' brews," that is, magickal spells in liquid form.
 These range from simple salt-water purifications to complex spells.

-A knife you use to cut things, draw lines in the Earth or runes on candles, and other functions.
+Also called a boline, this is a knife you use to cut things, draw lines in the Earth or runes on candles, and other functions, and in general cut physical things.
 Traditionally the working knife is white-handled.

 This knife usually distinct from the Athame, which is a symbolic knife only and not used for other purposes by most witches.

 Not all witches count the working knife as one of their altar tools, but just a functional implement.

 Some people like to use a sword for casting in groups.
 (The difficulty may be emotional safety in addition to physical safety.
 The symbolic hostility inherent in swords is more than many sensitive people can cope with, especially in as intimate a situation as ritual.)

 Often awkward around an altar, swords may be kept near or under it to be held in the magickal aura.